(120 mcg etonogestrel / 15 mcg ethinylestradiol)

 Insert the first NuvaRing on the first day of your natural cycle (i.e. the first day of your menstrual period).
-If you start

-NuvaRing in this way it starts
+NuvaRing starts

-working straight away and you don't need to take any other contraceptive precautions.
+working straight away.
+You don't need to take any other contraceptive precautions.

 You can also start NuvaRing between day 2 and day 5 of your cycle, but if you have sexual intercourse during the first 7 days

-of NuvaRing use you should also use an additional contraceptive method (barrier method), such as male condoms or spermicide.
-You only
+of NuvaRing use make sure that you also use an additional contraceptive method (such as a condom).
+You only have to follow

 You have used a combined Pill during the last month.

-Start using NuvaRing at the latest the day following the tablet-free break of your present Pill.
+Start using NuvaRing at the latest the day following the tablet-free period of your present Pill.
 If your Pill pack also contains

 inactive tablets, start NuvaRing at the latest on the day after the last inactive tablet.
 If you are not sure which tablet